jmmastey/level_up_exercises/shopping_cart/getting_shipping_estimates.md

 * And I see a shipping estimate
 * When I add an item to my cart that is ineligible to be shipped by my carrier
 * Then I should see my shipping estimate reset automatically
+* Then I should see an error message prompting me to select a shipping carrier